Schedule Endpoints

 Error responses

-See REST API Errors for common error codes.
+See REST API Errors for detailed error handling.

 Next steps